rabsondev/mt-app/README.md

 ## Phase 1 - Starter Pack
 1. Create a new Nuxt 3 project.
 2. The home page should:
-	* Use a default layout.
+	* Use a default layout for the home page.
 	* Display all the Trivia categories a user can choose.